Wiktor-99/MoveIt2ByExample/README.md

 When integrating a manipulator with MoveIt, you should be aware of the following:

 #### MoveIt supports IK by default only for manipulators with 6 DoF (or more)
 If you want to use it with a manipulator with less than 6 DoF, you need to use **Allow Approximate IK Solutions** or create your own IK plugin, e.g., using IK fast.
+So to true manipulator with 6DoF launch example with custom manipulator, if you want to try **Approximate IK Solutions** use open manipulator example.

 #### ROS2 control configuration
 The names of controllers configured for MoveIt should match the names of your controllers configured for the ROS2 control package.